 Windows 10 in S Mode was first unveiled as a standalone operating system by Microsoft back in May 2017.
 Ever since then, the thin client version of Windows 10 has been met with mixed reception.
 This is mostly due to the restrictions it places on anyone trying to install any programs not found on the Windows Store.

-For more information on everything that Windows 10 S is capable of, keep this page bookmarked, as we’ll update it with any new information that comes our way.
+Because Windows 10 S Mode is such a major part of Windows 10 these days, we’re going to dive in and explore everything you need to know about Microsoft’s lightweight OS.
+So, be sure to keep this page bookmarked, as we’ll update it with any new information that comes our way.

 Cut to the chase

 - What is it?
 Windows 10 without x86 and x64 apps

 - What will it cost?
 Free to all schools using Windows 10 Pro

 Windows 10 S release date

 Windows 10 S first launched on May 2, 2017, with devices using the OS trickling out over the following months.
 And, now, Windows 10 S is bigger than ever, a fact that we expect Microsoft to celebrate with new Surface devices at Tuesday’s press event – these lower-spec Windows 10 devices are more versatile than ever before.2

 Microsoft has plans to allow users to switch out of S Mode through a simple UI switch, but that’s not quite ready yet.
 If you’re looking for a quick and easy way out of S Mode, just head to the Windows Store on your device and search for ‘switch out of S Mode’.
 As for when the switch will get implemented, no one knows, but Microsoft may sneak it in at a later date – we don’t think it’ll be in the October 2018 Update, though.